HyperbolicLabs/hyperbolic-mcp/README.md

 - These credentials can be provided either through the Claude Desktop config or a `.env` file
 - The server only runs locally and doesn't expose your credentials externally
 - Commands to rent GPUs will incur charges on your Hyperbolic account
+- The SSH private key must not be password protected as the server cannot handle password-protected keys

 ## Troubleshooting